-Intraoperative magnetic resonance imaging (iMRI) is a procedure to create images of the brain during surgery.
-Neurosurgeons rely on iMRI technology to create accurate pictures of the brain that guide them in removing brain tumors and other abnormalities during operations.
+Intraoperative magnetic resonance imaging (iMRI) is a procedure that creates images of the brain during surgery.
+Neurosurgeons rely on iMRI technology to obtain accurate pictures of the brain that guide them in removing brain tumors and treating other conditions such as epilepsy.

 Intraoperative MRI allows surgeons to achieve a more complete removal of some brain tumors.
-For this reason, iMRI has become the standard of care for operations to remove certain brain tumors.
+For this reason, iMRI has become standard for many operations to remove certain brain tumors.

 MRI uses a magnetic field and radio waves to create detailed images of the organs and tissues in your body.
 MRI is especially helpful for imaging the brain.